-The hardest part of writing an apology letter is often just getting started.
-We showed you a sample opening above, but it may not be a good fit for your situation.
-With that in mind, we're including a few more examples of openings from some of the best apology letters submitted by our website visitors.
+The hardest part of writing an apology letter is often just getting started so we've included a few more examples of openings from some of the best apology letters submitted by our website visitors.

 I'm truly sorry for mistrusting you.
 I don't know how to express my sincere apologies for the pain caused and the tears shed because of me.

 To the love of my life...
 Please accept this heartfelt apology.
 If I had the ability to turn back time and take back everything that happened I would do it in a flash and never think that what we have, and had, could never be taken away by my selfish acts or my demeanor.

 I know no amount words could express how truly sorry I am and how much regret I feel.
 I do not know how I could have been so foolish and for so long.
 I was blind and let my ego and pride get the best of me.

 I'm truly sorry.
 I know you probably hate me right now and I don't blame you.
 I still have not forgiven myself and I don't think I ever will for acting how I did the last time we spoke.

 Dear Kim...I've been really worried about writing.
 I know you’ve asked me not to.
 I will always respect your wishes.
 But for my sanity please let me apologize without my emotions doing all the talking this time.